RainZhao01/2350_project/report-draft.md

 ## Ryan : Outline which SDLC model was chosen and why
+For our project, we decided to use the Kanban SDLC.
+We chose this due to the issue with times when we can meet up.
+Some of us have schedules that do not remain consistent, so setting up dates to meet up can be difficult.
+Since we are a small team and our project is not super complex, we can use Kanban as it allows us more flexibility to work around our schedules.
+We also felt that due to the constraints of our schedules, this SDLC would provide us with the best efficiency for our project.
+It will also provide us with a better understanding of our group’s project progress, so we do not overstress ourselves without busy schedules.
+As this is our first time working with each other, it will also help with communication in cases such as someone spending a long time on a task and not asking for help.

 ## John :  2 User stories per each API (4 total, 1 mark each)